“People don’t buy what you do, they buy why you do it. And what you do simply proves what you believe.” – Simon Sinek, Start with Why

 After almost a decade in marketing, I’ve noticed the following things about our customers: they basically fall into one of these two categories:

-Group I. On one hand, we have the established businesses that have been growing constantly and found in us a marketing partner that handles most of their needs (except for media buying, which is highly specialized and best left to agencies that do just that).
+Group I. On one hand, we have established businesses that have been growing constantly and found in us a marketing partner that handles most of their needs (except for media buying, which is highly specialized and best left to agencies that do just that).

 Group II.
-On the other hand, we have the startups, plus some some established businesses that have plateaued and came to us in the search of a “fix”.
+On the other hand, we have the startups, plus some established businesses that have plateaued and came to us in the search of a “fix”.
 They needed specific jobs – such as a logo, a website or a marketing brochure.

 So we gave that solution.